agrc/gis.utah.gov/.github/collaborating.md

 The UGRC Website uses [Astro][] as a Frontend Library to develop the Website.
 Astro allows us to create user interfaces with a modern take on Web Development falling back to [React][] if necessary using dynamic islands.

-If you're unfamiliar with React or Web Development in general, we encourage a read before taking on complex issues and tasks as this repository is **not for educational purposes** and we expect you to have a basic understanding of the technologies used.
+If you're unfamiliar with Astro, React, or Web Development in general, we encourage you to learn these technologies on your own before taking on complex issues and tasks.
+This repository is **not for educational purposes** and we expect you to have a basic understanding of the technologies used.

 We also recommend getting familiar with technologies such as [Astro][], [MDX][], and [tailwindcss][].